Jessewcs/Project/README.md

         print(f"Something happened while writing to the file: {file_name}", file=sys.stderr)
     print(f"--- Saved!
 You have successfully added {inventory_item.sku} to {file_name}!")
 ```
-The function, write_inventory_to_file(inventory_item, file_name) takes in an InventoryItem object and write it into a specified file accordingly to ensure the data will always be persistent and concise in the file.
+The function, write_inventory_to_file(inventory_item, file_name) takes in an InventoryItem object and appends it into a specified file accordingly to ensure the data will be added to the file, not written over and the information always be neat, concise, and persistent in the file.

 ```python
 def summarize_inventory(file_name):